Data Storage Guide for Java

 Serialization and Deserialization

-to a method as an argument, you may want to first serialize the object to avoid certain problems.
-You can use the following ways to serialize and deserialize LCObject
+If you need to pass an LCObject to a method as an argument, you may want to first serialize the object to avoid certain problems.
+You can use the following ways to serialize and deserialize LCObjects.

 Serialization: